 What Nicholson, Corman and the actors get right are his relationship scenes.
 Bruce Dern should have played more sane people and fewer zonked-out psychos, because he’s magnetic as Fonda’s lysergic tour guide, lending unexpected sobriety and depth to the role.
 A simple smile from John elicits an exaggerated response from the hypersensitive, paranoid Paul.
 Neither actor looks foolish, even as Paul becomes emotionally unglued, fumbling naked around John’s hilltop pad.
 (Note: judging by the views from the windows, this could very well be the same Hollywood Hills ridge house later occupied by another Peter Fonda character, in Steve Soderbergh’s The Limey.

 The film’s two best scenes take place when Paul wanders away from John’s house.
 In an old commentary, Corman waxed nostalgic over actresses Luana Anders and Barboura Morris.
 Nicholson surely thought of them when he was writing.
 Morris’ brief scene in the Laundromat with a zonked-out Fonda is perhaps her best work this side of Corman’s A Bucket of Blood; it’s on the quality level of Five Easy Pieces.
-The most original scene has Fonda’s Paul just wander into an upscale Hollywood Hills house, which in this pre-Manson setting is wide open and unlocked.
+The most original scene has Fonda’s Paul just wander into an upscale Hollywood Hills house, which in this pre-Manson setting is unlocked and wide open.
 He sits down, turns on the TV and talks to the sleepy little girl who joins him for a glass of milk.
 Both encounters feel authentic for Los Angeles, ‘back in the day.’
 I’ll never forget the afternoon that a guy knocked on my apartment door in his underwear, asking if he could borrow a shoe for an experiment.
 He clutched one shoe that he’d completely torn up, and said he needed another because he was certain he’d find something fantastic in it, if he could just look under the sole.
 I identify completely with the Barboura Morris’ character’s situation in The Trip.

 Any discussion of The Trip must take in its depiction of psychedelic visions.
 Corman’s visuals aren’t bad; I was once much harder on them, as I had long ago lost all patience with cheap light-show tricks.
 I’ve since seen elaborate CGI effects doing what I thought would be better (in Taking Woodstock) and now give Corman and Co. more credit.
 Corman hired a light-show expert from the rock circuit to project hippie-trippy moiré patterns over naked bodies in bed; now seen in HD with the contrast set correctly, it looks very good.